dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 # Introducing Blazor Forms

-Forms are a key of any web application as they provide a way to collect information from end-users.
+Forms are a key part of any web application as they provide a way to collect information from end-users.
 This information might range from the user details that we collect as part of a sign-up process down to a single textbox that allows users to leave comments or post messages in an collaborative application.

 In this article we'll explain the benefits of Blazor forms, we'll look at their lifecycle and explain the fundamental concepts used to create and extend forms using Blazor.